rashtinjei/entropy/README.md

 # About Entropy Toolkit

 ```
-Entropy Toolkit is a set of tools for Netwave and
+Entropy Toolkit is a set of tools to provide Netwave
-GoAhead IP Webcams exploitation.
+and GoAhead IP Webcams attacks.
 Entropy Toolkit is a
 powerful toolkit for webcams penetration testing.
 ```